qalle2/nes-disasm/README.md

                         Assume the game never accesses (reads/writes/executes)
                         these addresses.
 Zero or more ranges separated by commas.
-Each range consists of two hexadecimal addresses (0000...ffff) separated by a hyphen.
+Each range consists of two hexadecimal addresses (0000 to ffff) separated by a hyphen.
                         Examples: 0800-1fff = mirrors of RAM, 2008-3fff =
                         mirrors of PPU registers, 4020-5fff = beginning of cartridge space, 6000-7fff = PRG RAM.
   --no-write NO_WRITE   Assume the game never writes these addresses (via
-                        ASL/DEC/INC/LSR/ROL/ROR/STA/STX/STY).
+                        STA/STX/STY/DEC/INC/ASL/LSR/ROL/ROR).
 Same syntax as
                         in --no-access.
 Example: 8000-ffff = PRG ROM.
   --no-execute NO_EXECUTE
-                        Assume the game never executes these addresses (via BCC/BCS/BEQ/BMI/BNE/BPL/BVC/BVS/JMP/JSR).
-Same syntax
-                        as in --no-access.
+                        Assume the game never executes these addresses (via JMP, JSR or a branch instruction).
+Same syntax as in --no-access.
 Examples: 0000-1fff = RAM, 2000-401f = memory-mapped registers.
   --cdl-file CDL_FILE   The FCEUX code/data log file (.cdl) to read.
-  --unaccessed-as-data  If a CDL file is used, disassemble all unaccessed
+  --indentation INDENTATION
+                        How many spaces to use for indentation (0 or greater, default=8).
+  --data-bytes-per-line DATA_BYTES_PER_LINE
+                        How many data bytes to print per 'hex ...' line (1 or greater, default=8).
-                        bytes as data.
+  --unaccessed-as-data  Output unaccessed bytes as data instead of trying to
+                        disassemble them.
+(Note: without a CDL file, all bytes will be output as data.)
+  --no-anonymous-labels
+                        Do not use anonymous PRG ROM labels ('+' and '-').
 ```

 ## Sample output